-- Evidence-based dyslexia programs or curriculums, including "Standard Protocol Dyslexia Instruction," purchased or District-developed, that are aligned with all instructional methods and components for dyslexia instruction as described in the Dyslexia Handbook;
+- Evidence-based dyslexia programs or curriculums, including "Standard Protocol Dyslexia Instruction," purchased or District-developed, that are aligned with all instructional methods and components for dyslexia instruction as described in the Dyslexia Handbook;7

 - speech-language pathology services;

 - any other related service, if the service is considered special education rather than a related service under state standards;

 - travel training; and

-- vocational education.
+- vocational education.8

-PRACTICE GUIDE - Some examples of SDI include delivery of a specialized reading program in a small group setting 4 days a week for 30 minutes a day; individualized social skills programs; modified curriculum; adaptive physical education; or instruction in the use of Braille or specific technology to access curricular content or to provide responses to enable effective progress monitoring and functional performance data collection.
+PRACTICE GUIDE-Some examples of SDI include delivery of a specialized reading program in a small group setting 4 days a week for 30 minutes a day; individualized social skills programs; modified curriculum; adaptive physical education; or instruction in the use of Braille or specific technology to access curricular content or to provide responses to enable effective progress monitoring and functional performance data collection.

-Subject to the age limitations specified above, students may be eligible for special education and related services under these categories of disability specified under state and federal law: autism, deaf-blindness, auditory impairment, emotional disturbance, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, specific learning disability, speech impairment, traumatic brain injury, visual impairment, and "noncategorical early childhood."
+Subject to the age limitations specified above, students may be eligible for special education and related services under these categories of disability specified under state and federal law: autism, deaf-blindness, auditory impairment, emotional disability, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, specific learning disability, speech impairment, traumatic brain injury, or visual impairment9

-Children between the ages of 3-5 who are evaluated as having an intellectual disability, an emotional disturbance, a specific learning disability or autism may be described as "noncategorical early childhood" for the purposes of special education eligibility.
+In addition, until the end of the 2024-2025 school year, children between the ages of 3-5 who are evaluated as having an intellectual disability, an emotional disability, a specific learning disability or autism may be described as "noncategorical early childhood" for the purposes of special education eligibility.10 Beginning in the 2025-2026 school year, the eligibility "noncategorical early childhood" may not be used, except that a student who begins the 2025-2026 school year

-&lt;sup>5 34 C.F.R. § 300.39(b)(3)(emphasis added)
+5 34 C.F.R. § 300.39(b)(3)(emphasis added)

-&lt;sup>6 The educational standards applicable to all students in the state of Texas are also outlined in Tex.
+6 The educational standards applicable to all students in the state of Texas are also outlined in Tex.
 Ed.
 Code § 28.002 and in 19 TEX.
 ADMIN.
 CODE § 74.1.

-&lt;sup>7 TEA's "FAQs: Dyslexia Evaluation, Identification and Instruction-House Bill 3928" is available at https://tea.texas.gov/academics/special-student-populations/special-education/hb-3928-faqs.pdf 34 C.F.R. § 300.39(a)(2)
+7 TEA's "FAQs: Dyslexia Evaluation, Identification and Instruction-House Bill 3928" is available at https://tea.texas.gov/academics/special-student-populations/special-education/hb-3928-faqs.pdf 8 34 C.F.R. § 300.39(a)(2)

-&lt;sup>9 34 C.F.R. § 300.8(c) ; TEX.
-ED.
-CODE § 29.003(b); 19 TEX.
+9 34 C.F.R. § 300.8(c) ; Tex.
+Ed.
+Code § 29.003(b); 19 TEX.
 ADMIN.
-CODE § 89.1040(c) 19 TEX.
+CODE § 89.1040(c) 10 19 TEX.
 ADMIN.
-CODE § 89.1040(c)(13)
+CODE § 89.1040(c)(14)